 So look, let’s just shoot off some of the scientific stats so you can assess this yourself:

-Plus, in those following the low carb diet, there was a greater reduction in cholesterol, along with increased HDL (the good cholesterol).
+Plus, in those following the low carb diet, there was a greater increase in HDL (the good cholesterol).

 #2: In type 2 diabetics, the low carb diet outperformed the low fat diet (following ADA guidelines) in an 8.1 year follow up of a 4 year randomized trial:

-- Low carb group: A1C reduction of 2%, cholesterol reduced by 23.4 mg/dl (1.3 mmol/l), only 44% of people still used medications, 5% sustained diabetes remission (normal blood glucose) after 5 years
+- Low carb group: Blood glucose reduction 26 mg/dl (1.4 mmol/l), 35% maintained an A1C level below 7%, only 44% of people still used medications, 5% sustained diabetes remission (normal blood glucose) after 5 years, and they also sustained better cholesterol profiles.

-- Low fat group: A1C reduction of 1.6%, cholesterol reduced by 12.6 mg/dl (0.6 mmol/l), 70% of people still using medications, zero sustained diabetes remission
+- Low fat group: Blood glucose reduction 15 mg/dl (0.8 mmol/l), 11% maintained an A1C level below 7%, 70% of people still using medications, zero sustained diabetes remission.

 #3: A review of 7 clinical trials shows low carb diet outperforms the low fat diet: